Table of contents

 How to increase Google reviews: 8 proven strategies (+1 process upgrade)

 Increasing the number of positive Google reviews is essential for building credibility and enhancing your brand’s visibility.
-Here are eight effective strategies, plus a powerful hack, that can help you boost your Google review count in a professional and reliable way:
+Here are eight effective strategies that help you boost your Google review count in a professional and reliable way:

 Ask at the right moment: ask right after a successful interaction, when the value is delivered (delivered package, completed appointment, solved ticket).
 Avoid asking when something is still “in progress”.